mjordan/ocr_rest/README.md

 * If the OCR engine encouters an error (specifically, if its exit code is not 0), the output of the command is logged.
 * Paths to the image file uploaded during PUT requests, and the OCR output generated during GET requests, are logged.
 * During GET requests, if the expected OCR output files are not found (possibly because they were not created or there is no correspoding image file), their paths are logged.

+Logging is enabled by default but can be turned of by setting the value of $log_enabled in config.php to false.

 # To do